ddozzi/ddozzi/README.md

 ### Hi there!
 I'm ddozzi!👋

 * I'm a programmer, gamer, and student
-* Proficient at Python, Java and R, decent at Javascript.
+* Decent at Python, Java and R, okay at Javascript.

 **Notable Projects**
 * [Lane Detection](https://github.com/ddozzi/Lane-Detection-v1.2)